-Establishing a professional, amicable presence starts with a great photo.
-Following are five elements of a successful social media profile picture to make sure you are making the right impression in your social marketing campaign:
+Establishing a professional, branded presence starts with a great photo and here are five elements of a successful social media profile image, to ensure that you make the right impression in your lead generation or social media marketing campaign.

 A great profile picture should do the same.
 Make sure the background isn’t busy or complicated so that you can remain the focal point of the photo.